uboslinux/ubos-docs/sphinx/developers/toyapps/helloworld.rst

    If distributed through the UBOS :term:`Depot`, the argument ``--pkgfile`` will be omitted, and UBOS will upgrade all software on the host to the most recent version.

 #.
-Undeploy the app by undeployed the entire virtual host.
+Undeploy the app by undeploying the entire virtual host.
 This will keeps the
    package installed:

    .. code-block:: none